Recovery is a powerful force that can transform families, healing the impacts of a loved one’s drug and alcohol addiction.

 1. Family Treatment

 Family members can benefit from their own therapeutic treatment to help repair broken relationships, restore emotional wellness and learn how to support a loved one’s recovery.
-Family Care programs facilitate the healing of family relationships while offering the necessary support that family members and love ones need during the treatment and recovery journey.
+Virtual Family Care programs facilitate the healing of family relationships while offering the necessary support that family members and love ones need during the treatment and recovery journey.
 These programs can teach family members how to heal from their loved one’s substance use disorder and support their recovery while protecting their own well-being.
 Family participation and support is essential during a loved one’s treatment and even more important to sustain long-term recovery.

 2. Be Informed

 An important first step for families involves eliminating the stigma surrounding the perception of addiction.
 Substance use disorder (SUD) is a chronic brain disease that requires clinical treatment and supportive care, not a moral failing.
 When it comes to understanding addiction, many family members still have dangerously misinformed perceptions and fears about loved ones suffering with SUD.
 Stigma not only puts up barriers for loved ones to be successful in treatment and recovery, it prevents families from healing and from being successful partners in recovery.